JustOwl/DungeonRun_grupp6/README.md

 Here you will get the option to create a new character and choose the class that you want to use

+    1.a.
+Start by selecting a hero.
+    1.b.
+Write your username.
+    1.c.
+Select starting position (Top left, righ or bottom left, right).
+    1.d.
+Select the size of the map you want to play on.

 2. Start adventure with existing character

 Here you will get the option to use an already existing character and keep collecting treasures with said character.

+    2.a.
+Start by selecting an existing user.
+    2.b.
+Select starting position (Top left, righ or bottom left, right).
+    2.c.
+Select the size of the map you want to play on.

 3. See stats of previous adventures

 Here you will get the option to show statistics of the previous adventures that have been played.

+    3.a.
+Select an existing user and check stats.

 4. Exit game